friend413/evm-indexer/README.md

 <h1 align="center">
-<strong>Satschain Indexer</strong>
+<strong>Newchain Indexer</strong>
 </h1>
 <p align="center">
-<strong>Scalable SQL indexer for Satschain compatible blockchains</strong>
+<strong>Scalable SQL indexer for Newchain compatible blockchains</strong>
 </p>

 An indexer is a program that fetches and stores blockchain data for later analysis.

-This indexer is specifically created to parse known data for satschain compatible chains.
+This indexer is specifically created to parse known data for newchain compatible chains.

 It stores all the blockchain primitives (blocks, transactions, receipts, logs, traces, withdrawals) and some other useful information (contracts created, dex trades, erc20 transfers, erc721 transfers, erc1155 transfers)